WHY IS FOOD SO IMPORTANT?

 Both cats and dogs are carnivores and have no real need for foods with fillers as their primary ingredients.
 Feeding foods with excess grain can cause obesity, arthritis, and diabetes in your pet.
 Many common grocery store brand foods will be packed with corn, soy, meal and gluten.
 Gluten is the most dangerous of fillers and should not, under any circumstances, be used in animal food.
 Like the root word entails, gluten is a form of glue that has been proven to line your animal’s intestines with a sticky substance that decreases nutrient absorption and leads to vitamin and protein deficiencies.

 Another common ingredient to avoid is bone meal.
-Bone meal is rendered meat product made from left over beef parts.
-These beef parts are commonly collected from the waste of slaughterhouses, restaurants, grocery stores, dead livestock and even euthanized animals.
+Bone meal is a rendered product from any type of unspecified animal.
+These animal parts are commonly collected from the waste of slaughterhouses, dead livestock and even euthanized animals.
 The USDA has conducted two studies that have discovered euthanasia drugs still present in commercial dog food.
 Many name brand dog foods contain these products, so it’s important to check the ingredients yourself before purchasing from even a “reputable” source.

 In premium diets, protein comes from whole, un-rendered meat.
 This means muscle with or without organ meat.
 Chicken fat or fish meal (defined as clean, dried, ground tissue of un-decomposed whole fish) used with Tocopherol as a preservative eliminates the need for BHA.
 BHA is a preservative that has been linked to kidney disease, cancer, pancreatic disease, hair loss, blindness and immunodeficiency; so it goes without saying you should avoid it.
 Wheat is also a common ingredient that causes many food allergies and intolerances.
 In premium foods, wheat is substituted for higher quality grains that are not commonly found in standard or grocery brand pet foods.
 Generally, canned foods have less grain and fillers than dry varieties.